 Diagonal incision example

-Below are a few incisions requests we’ve received from patients who are interested in having more non-binary appearing incisions.
+Below are a few incisions requests we’ve received from patients who are interested in having less common types of incisions:

 Fish Mouth incision example

-Areola excision top surgery results in two horizontal scars about three times the length of the previous areola in the center of the chest.
-This procedure is ideal for patients who would also qualify for keyhole or periareolar incisions who do not want their nipples or areolas in their final surgery result and who are interested in a less binary post-surgical result.
+Areolar excision top surgery results in two horizontal scars about three times the length of the previous areola in the center of the chest.
+This procedure is ideal for patients who would also qualify for keyhole or periareolar incisions but do not want their nipples or areolas on their chest after surgery.

 Areola Excision example

-A typical masculine chest has a fairly uniform requirement for contour.
+A conventionally masculine chest has a fairly uniform requirement for a chest contour.
 There should be a uniform thickness of tissue throughout the entire chest area, matching the surrounding regions which are beyond the area of surgery.
 Meaning:

 This may be one of the areas where there is the highest degree of variation among different procedure types.
 For example, with the Inverted T and Buttonhole procedure: